-Her debut work of fiction, Blue Moments, will be published by Valley Press in September 2020.
+Her debut work of fiction, Blue Moments, was published by Valley Press in September 2020.

 In the wake of her parents’ divorce, Eeva moves from England to Finland with her father, leaving her mother behind.
 Flung into the midst of a new language and culture, Eeva struggles to find her place between two worlds.